UbhiTS/ha-config-ataraxis/appdaemon/apps/ad-alexasmarttalkingthermostat/README.md

-# Alexa (& Sonos) Smart Talking Thermostat :chicken:
+# Alexa (& Friends) Smart Talking Thermostat :chicken:

-Alexa becomes the voice for your thermostat.
+Alexa (or other Smart Speakers) become the voice for your thermostat.
 Take control of your thermostat like never before.
 Extremely "Street Smart"!
 - **Your Thermostat Speaks What It's Doing**: **Alexa & HA together are :gem:Awesome!:gem:**
 - **Enforce Temp Limits**: your guests just can't crank up the heat :hotsprings: or cold :snowflake:, saving you :dollar::dollar::dollar:
 - **Daily Shut Off**: no more forgetting to turn off the thermostat and let it run whole day while you are away